Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Model and Dynamics

 In the site-local basis, the Hamiltonian of the chain is given by a tight-binding model,

 Here, \(\varepsilon_n\) is the energy of site \textit{n}, and \(J_{|n-m|}\) is the tunneling energy between site \textit{m} to site \textit{n}.
-For simplicity, these tunnelings are chosen to be real and positive.
+For simplicity, these tunneling elements are chosen to be real and positive.
 We use a power-law function to describe the tunneling energies,

-with $J_{max}$ as the magnitude of the nearest-neighbors tunneling.
+with $J_{max}$ as the magnitude of the nearest-neighbors tunneling coupling.
 In simulations, we use $\alpha=1$ to represent long-range coupling, while $\alpha=3$ supports shorter-range tunnelings.
-We often refer here to the two tunneling models as the long-range tunneling model and the short-range tunneling model, referring to the magnitude of tunneling elements beyond nearest neighbors.
+Throughout this work, we distinguish between two tunneling models: the long-range model, characterized by significant tunneling beyond nearest neighbors, and the short-range model, where tunneling is effectively limited to nearest neighbors.

-The carriers interact with environments--- typically phonons \cite{zerah-harush2018, zerah-harush2020}, photons \cite{Coates2023, ScholesWu}, local impurities \cite{Manninen2017}, and other carriers \cite{Rosati2014}.
+The carriers interact with environments --- typically phonons, local impurities, and other carriers.
 Microscopically, an environment can be captured in the harmonic approximation by a collection of harmonic modes of frequency $\omega_k$,

 Here, \(\hat b^\dagger_k\) and \(\hat b_k\) are the creation and annihilation operators for the boson mode of the bath.
 The interaction between the system and bath is typically given in a bipartite form,